WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 Your task is to come up with a web application, where-in, you can upload files to firebase.
 This application must support user authentication (different options to login ex: google sign in, phone authentication are expected along with email password), ability to download files and upload files and viewing the uploaded file.

 The files must be uploaded to firebase, you are free to use any frontend framework of your choice.
-There shoudl be a dashboard for every user and each user can see only thier own files.
+There should be a dashboard for every user and each user can see only their own files.
+Users should be able to create groups and add participants in which the participants can access and upload files.

 ### Useful resources:
 These links might give you a direction